luca2849/myspotifystats.com/README.md

 recently played to completion.

 ## Security Info
-In the interest of security a file (spotify_credentials.py) which contained a dictionary of API keys and callback urls, etc. has been removed from this repository.
+In the interest of security, a file (./spotify_app/conf/spotify_credentials.py) which contained a dictionary of API keys and callback urls, etc. has been removed from this repository.

 ## spotify_credentials.py Syntax
 Place this file in ./spotify_app/conf/spotify_credentials.py